A topic from the subject of Titration in Chemistry.

 Procedure:

-2. Fill the burette with the acid solution.
+2. Fill the burette with the acid solution (or base solution, depending on the specific titration).

-3. Pipette a known volume of the base solution into a test tube.
+3. Pipette a known volume of the base solution (or acid solution) into a clean test tube.

-4. Add several drops of an indicator to the test tube.
+4. Add several drops (2-3 drops) of an indicator to the test tube.

-5. Slowly titrate the acid solution into the base solution while swirling the test tube.
+5. Slowly titrate the acid (or base) solution from the burette into the solution in the test tube while continuously swirling the test tube.

 Observations: